UPenn Law School Acceptance Rate

 What Is the Acceptance Rate For UPenn Law School?

-The University of Pennsylvania Law School is the most selective law school in the nation and the toughest to get into, with a UPenn law school acceptance rate of 9.39%.
+The University of Pennsylvania Law School is among the most selective law schools in the nation and one of the toughest to get into, with a UPenn law school acceptance rate of 9.7%.

-The newest cohort of law students at the Law School includes students from 36 states, the District of Columbia, Puerto Rico, and eight other nations: Canada, China, Cyprus, France, Ireland, Macedonia, Singapore, and South Korea.
+The newest cohort of law students at the Law School includes students from 33 states, the District of Columbia, Puerto Rico, and other nations, such as Canada, China, Ethiopia, Bahrain, Hong Kong, Pakistan, Singapore, South Korea, and more.

-Renée C. Post, the Law School’s Associate Dean for Admissions and Financial Aid, stated that the Class of 2024 “represents a vast range of backgrounds, perspectives, academic interests, and professional and life experiences.
-They are intellectually curious and dedicated to making the world a better place.”
+Renée C. Post, the Law School’s Associate Dean for Admissions and Financial Aid, stated, “The Class of 2025 is comprised of strong and impactful advocates, students who are committed to their communities and to making the world a better one for all.”

-The Class of 2024 has a 77% college graduation rate from more than a year ago, and 11% have advanced degrees.
-First-generation college graduates make up 14% of the incoming cohort, and first-generation students pursuing professional school degrees make up 31%.
+The Class of 2025 is comprised of 75% of students who are out of college for one or more years and 12% of students with advanced degrees.
+First-generation college graduates make up 13% of the incoming cohort, and first-generation students pursuing professional school degrees make up 35%.
 A few of them are also first-generation Americans.

-Global citizens who are dedicated to enhancing their local communities via their career, scholarship, and service make up the UPenn law school acceptance rate for the Class of 2024.
+Moreover, global citizens who are dedicated to enhancing their local communities via their careers, scholarship, and service make up the UPenn law school.
 They include educators, including former AmeriCorps members and Teach for America and Fulbright Scholars.
 They have experience in the American Army, Marine Corps, and Air Force.
-Moreover, they have established nonprofits and have overseen advocacy initiatives.
+They have also established nonprofits and have overseen advocacy initiatives.

-How Can I Increase My Chances Of Getting Into UPenn Law School?
+How Can You Increase Your Chances Of Getting Into UPenn Law School?

 Although a candidate’s academic record and scores on standardized tests are important considerations, they are not the only tickets to being part of the UPenn law school acceptance rate.
 Penn Carey Law School does not use an admissions index or have numerical “cut-offs” for the application process.